Generation X (album)

-Generation X is the first studio album by English punk rock band Generation X, produced by Martin Rushent, it was released in the United Kingdom on 17 March 1978.
+Generation X is the debut studio album by the English punk rock band Generation X, produced by Martin Rushent, it was released in the United Kingdom on 17 March 1978.

 Production

 Generation X was recorded at TW Studios in Fulham, West London, during November–December 1977, with the producer Martin Rushent and the engineer Alan Winstanley.

 The band had previously worked with the producer Phil Wainman on prior singles, but had been dissatisfied with the results, critiquing his production as too "poppy" and polished, and sought a recorded sound for the album that resembled the band's live performances.
-Frontman Billy Idol suggested Rushent for the role as he had been impressed with his recent work with The Stranglers.
+Frontman Billy Idol suggested Rushent for the role as he had been impressed with his recent work with the Stranglers.
 Guitarist Derwood Andrews later recalled, "Martin Rushent told great jokes, but his engineer Alan Winstanley was more responsible for the sound of the album".

 The album was recorded during one week, with many of the songs being completed in one take.
 Bassist Tony James wrote most of the lyrics, with Idol composing the music.
 Andrews and drummer Mark Laff finished the songs by adding instrumental parts.